mattiaverga/OpenNGC/README.md

    http://simbad.u-strasbg.fr/simbad/
    This research has made use of the SIMBAD database, operated at CDS, Strasbourg, France

+Where incongruences between catalogs was found we used NED as source.

 ### STATUS
 Currently importing data.
-Objects of type galaxy till NGC6900 done.
+Objects of type galaxy are completed.